 Are you a marketing or public relations professional seeking to get a leg up on the competition?
-Sure, it’s very easy to “anonymously” post a fake review slashing a competing brand, but is it really worth it?
+Sure, it’s very easy to “anonymously” post fake reviews slashing a competing brand, but is it really worth it?
 If you’re on the fence, consider these ten tips on online review legalities straight from Internet Lawyers themselves.

 #1: Are Fake Reviews Legal?

 No, and that doesn’t just apply to negative fake reviews either.
 If you’ve wondered are fake positive reviews illegal, the answer would be yes, absolutely.
 Fake reviews, regardless of tone, violate a myriad of marketing and advertising laws.
 It is considered to be apart of unfair and unlawful business practices, and is in fact one of the top unfair business practices.

 Here’s what the Federal Trade Commission, the United States government regulation of unfair business practices, has to say about them:

 “[Endorsements] must reflect the honest opinions, findings, beliefs or experiences of the reviewer.”